 - Once you respond to the complaint, the customer will be alerted and asked to send a follow-up response.
 Similarly, if you choose not to respond, the customer will be alerted.

 - After 30 days, all complaints are closed.

 It is important to note that not all complaints submitted by a customer will move forward.
-The BBB takes complaints about a business transaction seriously.
+The BBB takes complaints about a business transaction seriously business and innovation.
 Complaints that are posted directly correlate to a business transaction, such as a business’s inability to follow through with order fulfillment.
 They will not proceed with complaints involving: